couchbaselabs/pydcp/README.md

  -vv   - Info Logging
  -vvv  - Debug Logging

-Test suites can be specified with the 'suite' option
+Test suites can be specified with the 'suite' option:

 (None)   - Run all tests
  -s all  - Run all tests